guojiex/expire_cache/README.md

 https://github.com/flutter/flutter/issues/26759

 Because this is related to search, it is valuable to expire the cache after a period of time, to give user fresh search result.
-And this is the goal for this package, to develop an expire by fix time cache.
+And this package provide markAsInflight function, to make sure all the later get function gets the same result(if the key is the same).

 ## Getting Started